i want to marry you in blue

 You can also visit my poems page to read poems from my first two books, check out my two love poetry books, Moonhold (2019) and The God-like Things (2021), and listen to my spoken word while musing over some of my videos and photography.

-I love what I do, I love to create and to contribute, and if you want to support me and my work of love (and my upcoming new book of poetry!), you can do so by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
-If you would like to work with me, hire me or collaborate, feel free to check out my Sacred Offerings or contact me directly.
+I love what I do, I love to create and to contribute, and if you want to support me and my work of love (and my upcoming new book of poetry!), you can do so by sharing my articles and poems, buy my books, or donate some magic coins in my hat on Paypal.
+If you would like to work with me, hire me or collaborate, feel free to check out my Offerings or contact me directly.

 Your support means so much to me!
 Thank you wholeheartedly!